module Indexable(T)

 interest is to be used in a read-only fashion.

-Calls the given block once for each index in self
+Calls the given block once for each index in self, passing that

 index as a parameter.